walterra/node-html2img-render-server/docs/observability.md

 - Error classification
 - Exception context

-## Visualizing Data
+## Visualizing Data in Kibana

-In Elasticsearch/Kibana:

-1. Open Kibana and navigate to APM
+1. Open Kibana and navigate to the APM section
-2. Select the `html-render-service` in the services list
+2. Select the `node-html2img-render-server` service in the services list
 3. Explore:
    - Service map
    - Transactions